• Skip to primary navigation

 • other ingredients: garlic, shallot, tomato and fish sauce.

-You can eat this turmeric braised ribs and tofu with either rice or vermicelli noodles.
+You can eat this turmeric braised eggplants, ribs and tofu with either rice or vermicelli noodles.
 I personally prefer the noodles over rice.

-Cooking steps
+Cooking Steps

 (1) The first step is to simmer the ribs until they are near tender.
-This may take over an hour on the stovetop or 15 minutes in a pressure cooker.
+This may take about an hour on the stovetop or 15 minutes in a pressure cooker.
 While leaving the ribs to cook, you can prepare other ingredients.

 (3) Sauté the eggplants with aromatics, then add tomatoes, tofu, pork ribs, and continue to stir and cook.
 We will also stir in turmeric powder and shrimp paste to sauté in this step to bring out their full flavors and aroma.